 The Company has restricted cash in the amount of \$93,000.
-This restricted cash is used to collateralize a standby letter of credit in favor of the landlord as part of the Company's lease agreement for its current office space at 50 Castilian Dr., Suite 101, Santa Barbara, CA 93117.
+This restricted cash is used to collateralize a standby letter of credit in favor of the landlord as part of the Company's lease agreement for its current office space at 50 Castilian, Suite 101 Dr. Santa Barbara, CA 93117.
 This cash amount is restricted until the lease expires on June 30, 2010 or when negotiated down.
+The restricted cash is classified as a separate line item on the Balance Sheet.